John R. Brinkley: Trial and death

 In 1938, Brinkley's old nemesis, Morris Fishbein, entered the picture again with a vengeance, publishing a two-part series called "Modern Medical Charlatans" that included a thorough repudiation of Brinkley's checkered career, as well as exposing his questionable medical credentials.
 Brinkley sued Fishbein for libel and $250,000 in damages.
-The trial began on March 22, 1939, before Texas judge R. J. MacMillan.
+The trial began on March 22, 1939, before Texas judge Robert J. McMilllan.
 A few days later, the jury found for Fishbein, stating that Brinkley "should be considered a charlatan and a quack in the ordinary, well-understood meaning of those words".
 The jury verdict unleashed a barrage of lawsuits against Brinkley, by some estimates well over $3 million in total value.
 Also around this time, the Internal Revenue Service began investigating him for tax fraud.
 He declared bankruptcy in 1941, the same year implementation of the North American Regional Broadcasting Agreement provided an avenue for the United States to get Mexico to shut down XERA.

 Soon after his bankruptcy, the U.S. Post Office Department began investigating him for mail fraud, and Brinkley became a patient himself, having suffered three heart attacks and the amputation of one of his legs due to poor circulation.
 On May 26, 1942, Brinkley died penniless of heart failure in San Antonio; the mail fraud case had not yet come to trial.
 He was later buried at Forest Hill Cemetery in Memphis, Tennessee.

 In early 2017, the bronze winged angel atop his grave column was cut off and stolen, in an ongoing spate of similar robberies from Memphis cemeteries.

 His house, commonly called the Brinkley Mansion, still stands today at 512 Qualia Drive in Del Rio and has been designated Texas Historic Landmark number 13015.